anuket-project/anuket-specifications/doc/tech/openstack-release.md

 -	criteria to use in choosing the next OpenStack release, and
 -	the number of OpenStack releases to be supported by CNTT

-When a new CNTT OpenStack baseline release is selected, it will trigger the creation of a new Reference Architecture, RA-1, release and corresponding Reference Implementation (RI-1) and Reference Conformance releases.
+When a new CNTT OpenStack baseline release is selected, it will trigger the creation of a new reelase of the Reference Architecture (RA-1), Reference Implementation (RI-1) and Reference Conformance (RC-1) documents.
 Please note that while a new OpenStack release selection may only trigger updates to certain sections, all document releases will be complete and can be utilised on their own independent of previous releases.

 ## 1.1 Triggering Events for next release selection
 This section specifies events that may trigger the selection of the next OpenStack release.